Mitrailleuse d'Avion Browning - F.N. Calibre 13,2 mm: Finland

 Finland never formally got the chance to buy the Belgian design before the invasion of Belgium, however through their connections with Sweden they managed to get hold of the manufacturing blueprints for the weapon which allowed them to produce it in Finland.
 Since Finland already was producing 12.7×99mm Browning ammunition it was decided to produce the weapon chambered for that cartridge.
-The Finnish variant was produced by the Finnish State Rifle Factory Valtion Kivääritehdas (VKT) and received the designation 12,70 mm LentoKoneKivääri m/42, abbreviated as 12,70 LKk/42, meaning 12.7 mm aircraft machine gun m/42.
+The Finnish variant was produced by the Finnish State Rifle Factory Valtion Kivääritehdas (VKT) and received the designation 12,70 mm LentoKoneKivääri m/42, abbreviated as 12,70 LKk/42, meaning "12.70 mm aircraft machine gun m/42".

 In Finland the weapon was used to rearm many of Finland's fighter aircraft as many of them were older pre-war designs armed with weak or unreliable weapons.
-The LKk/42 guns were mainly fitted to Finnish Curtiss 75 Hawk and Brewster B-239 Buffalo planes, but also to the indigenous Finnish VL Myrsky fighter aircraft.
+The LKk/42 guns were mainly fitted to Finnish Curtiss 75 Hawk and Brewster B-239 Buffalo, but also to the indigenous Finnish VL Myrsky fighter aircraft.
 The weapon was also planned to be used on the VL Humu and VL Pyörremyrsky fighter aircraft if they were to enter production.
 It was occasionally fitted as a field modification, such as on Finnish Arado 196s, to increase firepower.

-After WWII the Finnish would use the 12,70 LKk/42 as training weaponry in aircraft such as the Saab 35 Draken and BAE Hawk.
+After WWII the Finnish used the 12,70 LKk/42 as training weaponry in aircraft such as the Saab 35 Draken and BAE Hawk.